biorack/BASTet/doc/custom_analysis.rst

 By default, the outputs are named and numbered using the schema ``output_#``, i.e., in the above example we used ``a2['output_0']`` to access the output our wrapped function.
 To define user-defined names for the outputs of a wrapped function we can simply provide a list of strings to the input parameter ``output_names`` of the ``analysis_generic.from_function(...)``.

 **NOTE:** Wrapping functions directly is not recommended for production workflows but is intended for development and debugging purposes only.
 This mechanism relies on that the library does the right thing in automatically determining input parameters, outputs, and their types and that we can handle all those types in the end-to-end process, from definition to storage.
-We do our best to make this mechanism work with a broad set of cases but we do not guarantee auto-wrapping to always work.
+We do our best to make this mechanism work with a broad set of cases but we do not guarantee that the simple wrapping always work.